invertase/react-native-firebase/docs/FIREBASE.md

 # Usage with React Native Firebase

-This library integrates well with the [`@react-native-firebase/auth`](https://www.npmjs.com/package/@react-native-firebase/auth) package to Apple Authentication for Firebase.
+This library integrates well with the [`@react-native-firebase/auth`](https://www.npmjs.com/package/@react-native-firebase/auth) package to provide Apple Authentication for Firebase Auth.

 ## Prerequisites to using this library